 The unit price tendered for this Work shall include the following:

-The Contractor shall, at its expense, engage a professional engineer licensed in Ontario, with demonstrated competence in the work of this Section to supervise the operation and maintenance of the dewatering systems, including treatment, filtration and aeration prior to discharge.
+The Contractor shall, at its expense, engage a Professional Engineer , with demonstrated competence in the work of this Section to supervise the operation and maintenance of the dewatering systems, including treatment, filtration and aeration prior to discharge.

 The Contractor shall operate, and maintain the dewatering system, to continuously control groundwater including the lateral tracking of groundwater underneath existing structures, for the duration of the Contract.